 Getting Started: Canvas all of the Available Resources

 Take advantage of online and local resources and stay abreast of the field.
 Here are some resources to get you started:

 This is an email listserv designed to help professionals in the field share resources and information.
 SECUSS-L provides a place for professionals who work in education abroad to share their experience and knowledge.
 Advisers, administrators and program directors find postings about programming issues, program and scholarship announcements, job openings and much more.
 Plus, you can subscribe for free.
 Follow etiquette and guidelines when receiving or posting to SECUSS-L.

 These are designed to address specific topics in EA.
 You can find more details about these offerings at the NAFSA website.
 They help you stay up-to-date in the field.

-This section of NAFSA's website contains information on career resources and career paths in international education, along with the NAFSA job registry.
+NAFSA's Career Center contains information on career resources and career paths in international education, along with the NAFSA job registry.

 Set up a time to meet with study abroad professionals or others in your area.
 Ask if they are willing to meet with you to discuss their entry into the field and how you might best position yourself for a successful search.
 Be sure to go in prepared with a list of pertinent questions.
 You are conducting this interview for information, not employment.